 Yup, I’m still worried they won’t pay — but I was worried that my regular insurance wouldn’t pay (at almost twice the monthly payment).

-Liberty does not cover pre-existing conditions for the first few years (they phase in coverage for those items).
-They do pay for well-visits though.
+Liberty does not cover pre-membership conditions for the first few years (they phase in coverage for those items).
+They do pay for well-visit doctor visits though.

 They do not pay for vaccines for kids over the age of 1, but we have gone to our county health department to have that taken care of at no cost to us.
 While it’s inconvenient it works.

-I can understand why you want reviews — I was SUPER nervous to change and I asked a LOT of people what they thought of the health share they were on.
+I can understand why you want a medi-share review — I was SUPER nervous to change and I asked a LOT of people what they thought of the health share they were on.

 It did seem like I was joining a cult when I signed up.
-The process is a little weird, and you do have to make a declaration of faith in order to do it (btw, Mormons can’t join all the Christian health shares, because we are not Christian enough).
+The process is a little weird, and you do have to make a declaration of faith in order to do it (not all the time, Zion doesn’t require it nor is it faith-based).
+Btw, if you’re a member of the church of Jesus Christ of Latter-Day Saints you can’t join all the Christian health shares, because we are not Christian enough.

-It is made clear 400 times that they are NOT an insurance, so I do have some fear in the back of my head that they won’t pay if we ever got into trouble.
+It is made clear 400 times that they are NOT a health insurance company, so I do have some fear in the back of my head that they won’t pay if we ever got into trouble.
 However, they have paid every bill submitted to them in the past few years — always solvent.
 They certainly have a history of fulfilling their end of the bargain.

-Some health shares do not cover pre-existing conditions, so that is something to consider.
+Some health shares do not cover pre-membership conditions, so that is something to consider.

-Some health shares pay for preventative and some do not.
+Some health shares pay for preventive care and some do not.

 I can’t contribute to my HSA anymore because I am not an HSA-approved plan. 🙁

-This type of health plan can’t be written off because it is NOT HEALTH INSURANCE.
-That is a very sad thing, and actually, the reason I didn’t join sooner.
+This type of health plan can’t be written off because it is NOT REAL INSURANCE.
+That is a very sad thing, and actually, the reason I waited a long time to join (although I am SEEING people who write it off… so maybe look into that).

 I ended up saving almost $350 each month by joining the share.
 Yes, I will pay a bit more in taxes by not having that insurance deduction, but at this point, it’s certainly worth it.